ptagseth/kanoa-software/docs/APPENDIX/System Functions/system.kanoa/system.kanoa.schedule/system.kanoa.schedule.getAllEventsInRange.md

 <PurpleBox>This function requires <b>KanoaOPS</b> module</PurpleBox>
 <HeaderBox header="Description">
     Gets all events in the specified range.
-Applies an offset to all the dates for the dates to show correctly on the calendar component (kanoaScheduler).
+Applies an offset to all the dates for the dates to show correctly on the calendar component.
 </HeaderBox>
 <HeaderBox header="Syntax">
     <b>getAllEventsInRange(rangeStart, rangeEnd, assetPath='%', deviceUTCOffsetHrs=None)</b>